BenStokman/Homepage/resume/README.md

 ## Special Skills

 * Experience with Java, C++, Processing, and Arduino-like programming
-* Proficient with HTML and CSS
+* Proficient with HTML and CSS.
 * Graphic design and visual presentation Page